Wed Sep 10, 2014

 Eight months ago – aka start of 2014 – I relaunched this site on a Pelican/S3 stack, with a nominal goal of publishing something once a week (because writing is an important exercise) and growing my pageviews (because I am hopelessly vain).
 I’ve more or less succeeded with both goals: I’ve published around twenty-five articles in thirty weeks, and I’ve gone from a couple dozen monthly pageviews to around ten thousand.

 Still, I have an awful habit of picking away at things, and here I am.

 There’s still quite a bit of work that needs to be done with this current iteration: I want it to be at least a little responsive, and I’m contemplating just axing Disqus altogether since it looks kinda gross.
-But I’ve stopped thinking of the look and feel of this little corner as some apex to be reached, some definitive end point of usability/design/twee/etc. that I’ll reach one day and never touch again.
+But I’ve stoped thinking of the look and feel of this little corner as some apex to be reached, some definitive end point of usability/design/twee/etc. that I’ll reach one day and never touch again.

 I initially switched over Pelican so I could stop fiddling with design and just start writing (upload a markdown file, hit